 2. Garden of Dreams – Kathmandu:

-Built in 1920, the garden is also known as Garden of Six Seasons.
-Dubbed as an oasis of peace and tranquility in the buzzing nature of Kathmandu, the garden has three pavilions, ponds, pergolas, an amphitheater as well as fountains.
+Built in 1920, the garden is also known as the Garden of Six Seasons.
+Dubbed as an oasis of peace and tranquillity in the buzzing nature of Kathmandu, the garden has three pavilions, ponds, pergolas, an amphitheatre as well as fountains.
 After being neglected for a long time, the garden underwent restoration works from 2000 to 2007.

 Even though it’s still a popular tourist attraction, only half of the original garden now remains.
-Currently, the entrance fee of the Garden of Dreams is about 3 Euros.
+Currently, the entrance fee to the Garden of Dreams is about 3 Euros.

 3. National Museum of Nepal – Kathmandu: